- How do I reserve my space on a Smithsonian Journeys tour?

 Because we offer a wide range of travel options, our age range is quite broad.
 More active journeys attract travelers from 45-70 years of age, while special interest programs, including performing arts, typically attract guests from 55-80 years of age.
 So, while, there is no typical age profile; our average age is 55+.
 On multigenerational family journeys, you will find parents, grandparents, and children of all ages (generally 8-12 years of age or above).
 For all programs, we do ask that travelers are physically able to participate in all planned activities so that they may enjoy every aspect of the journey.
 Please ask our destination specialists about the required activity on specific tours.
 Please read more about our Activity Level Ratings which provide a better understanding of the activity level requirement for each tour or cruise.
 Note: Specific details for each tour/cruise can be located within the “Tour Details” tab on every web tour page.
 (These detailed descriptions describe the ease or rigors of trip activities, as well as altitude, internal flights, train travel, and length of walks, hikes and treks.)

-As a general guide, in order to enjoy your travel experience, participants should be in good physical and mental health.
-Because of the educational nature of our trips and the inquisitive nature of our travelers, our itineraries are generally full and active.
-In fairness to your fellow participants, your level of fitness, stamina, and overall ability should match the activity expectations of your selected trip.
+Because of the educational nature of our trips and the inquisitive nature of our travelers, our itineraries can be full and active.
+As a general guide, in order to enjoy your travel experience, we recommend that your level of fitness, stamina, and overall ability match the activity requirements for the tour/cruise selected.
 All tours and cruises feature varied activities that require a related level of physical fitness and ability.
-Detailed information regarding specific activity expectations can be found within the “Tour Details” tab on every web tour page, and should be reviewed carefully to ensure you have chosen a trip appropriate to your capabilities.
+Detailed information regarding specific activity expectations can be found within the “Tour Details” tab on every web tour page and should be reviewed carefully to ensure you have chosen a trip appropriate to your capabilities.